braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 To fix this, you will need to change either the number of days and/or actions that define churn to capture more users.
 Make sure you are using AND/OR correctly so as to not create overly restrictive definitions.

 {% alert important %}
 Note that while Predictive Churn is turned on at a company level, some App Groups may not have enough users to build predictions.
-The typical recommendation is to have at least 500k MAU to guarantee there will be enough.
+The typical recommendation is to have at least 300,000 Monthly Active Users to ensure there will be enough.
 {% endalert %}

 ### Problems with prediction audience size